monicacrespo/bootcamp-backend-student-mongodb-modelling/README.md

 * Write:
-  * It is expected to no upload more than one or two courses / lectures per day.
+  * It is not expected to upload more than one or two courses / lectures per day.
-  * It is expected that one author is created as maximum, once a day.
+  * It is expected that one author is created once a day as maximum.
 * Read:
-  * It is expected an extensive read load in main page and lectures.
+  * It is expected a read extensive workload in main page and lectures.
   * A similar webpage would be https://www.lemoncode.tv/

 ## What to deliver